-As before, such a requirement is satisfied at the first iteration of a suitable conjugate-gradient method, and subsequent conjugate-gradient steps may be used to further reduce the violation.
+As before, such a requirements is satisfied at the first iteration of a suitable conjugate-gradient method, and subsequent conjugate-gradient steps may be used to further reduce the violation.
 From a theoretical point of view, the normal step needs to have a non-trivial component in the above-mentioned minimum-norm solution.

 The resulting algorithm offers essentially the same guarantees as its predecessor.
-So long as $A(x_k)$ is of full rank, it follows that $\lim{k\to\infty} A^T(x_k)c(x_k) = 0$, indicating that, at worst, limit points are locally least infeasible.
-If the limiting Jacobian is also of full rank, we deduce not only $\lim{k\to\infty} c(x_k) = 0$, but also that the remaining first-order criticality conditions hold, and the penalty parameter remains finite.
+So long as $A(x_k)$ is of full rank, it follows that $\lim{k\to\infty}A^T(x_k)c(x_k)=0$, indicating that, at worst, limit points are locally least infeasible.
+If the limiting Jacobian is also of full rank, we deduce that $\lim{k\to\infty}c(x_k)=0$, the remaining first-order criticality conditions hold, and the penalty parameter remains finite.

-3.4.
-CELIS-DENNIS-TAPIA-LIKE APPROACHES
+3.4 Celis-Dennis-Tapia-like approaches